opencameras/homepage/content/_index.md

 - integrate with my smart home solution as I want
 - have more freedom and invent new things

-## The 1st Open Reference Camera Specification
+## The 1st Webrtc based Open Reference Camera Specification

 Below specification is for the 1st reference open camera we like to build:
  - **FHD1080P & Night Vision**: High-quality image in 1080P resolution Day and night, and combined a 100° wide lens to cover more spaces clearly.